U.S. sanctions Putin allies as Ukraine violence goes on

 In the face of Western and Ukrainian calls for it to pull back troops massed on Ukraine's frontier, the Russian Foreign Ministry said on Monday it had "deep concern" about forces Kiev has sent to the region, suggesting that Ukrainian troops might be preparing for "the destruction of entire cities".

-In the separatist military stronghold at Slaviansk, the self-declared mayor, Vyacheslav Ponomaryov, said he had given OSCE mediators a list of detainees his movement wanted freed by Kiev in return for the OSCE observers he is holding.
+In the separatist military stronghold at Slaviansk, self-declared mayor Vyacheslav Ponomaryov said he had given OSCE mediators a list of detainees his movement wanted freed by Kiev in return for the OSCE observers he is holding.

 The Russian Foreign Ministry said the jailed leader of an earlier separatist protest in Donetsk was on hunger strike to protest against his torture.
 It also cited reports that Ukraine was building detention centres "very reminiscent of Nazi concentration camps" for "dissenting citizens" in the east.